Aaron Fields

-Aaron Fields (born January 9, 1976) is a former American football defensive end in the National Football League for the Dallas Cowboys and Atlanta Falcons.
+Aaron Fields (born January 9, 1976) is an American former professional football defensive end in the National Football League for the Dallas Cowboys and Atlanta Falcons.
 He played college football at Troy State.

 Early years

 Fields attended Notasulga High School, where he practiced football and basketball.
 He played as a wide receiver, tight end and linebacker.
 He received All-area honors in both sports as a senior.

 He accepted a football scholarship from Savannah State University.
 He transferred to Troy State after his sophomore season.
 As a junior, he tallied 7 tackles (one for loss), one sack and 3 quarterback pressures.

 As a senior he was named a starter at defensive end, posting 54 tackles (sixth on the team), 7 sacks, 21 quarterback pressures, 14 tackles for loss, 3 passes defensed, one forced fumble and one fumble recovery.

 Professional career

 Dallas Cowboys (first stint)

-Fields was signed as an undrafted free agent by the Dallas Cowboys after the 2000 NFL Draft, on April 19.
+Fields was signed as an undrafted free agent by the Dallas Cowboys after the 2000 NFL draft, on April 19.
 He was waived on August 27.